asaakyan/V-FLUTE/data/DATA_README.md

 The data in this section on GitHub is porvided solely for reproducibility purposes.
 Please utilize the Huggingface dataset for other use-cases.
+You can use the convert_to_llava_formay.ipynb notebook in the data_processing folder to convert the data from HuggingFace to LLaVA fine-tuning format.

 The test data is provided in an ecnrypted ZIP format.
 The password is "metaphor".